Submission guidelines for the Newsletter

 Everyone is welcome to contribute a post to the Modelica newsletter, however the editor holds the right to decline a contribution without reason.
 The scope of the newsletter includes all topics covered by the Modelica Association (Modelica language, libraries, FMI, SSP, DCP), related tools, and news in education (courses, books and related materials).
 If you have an item of interest that you would like to share with the Modelica community, for example:

 Please consider submitting a brief write-up about it to the Modelica Newsletter.
+If you want to get reminded ahead of the forthcoming issue, register as a contributor.

 Submission guidelines are as follows (exceptions are possible in justified cases):